 In summary, we generate new tools and reagents to study the biology of CSMN and to investigate both the intrinsic and extrinsic factors that contribute to their vulnerability and progressive degeneration.
 We develop compound screening and verification platforms to test their potency on CSMN and develop AAV-mediated gene delivery approaches.
 Our research will help understand the cellular basis of CSMN degeneration and will help develop novel therapeutic approaches.

 View Dr. Ozdinler's full list of publications at PubMed

 Hande Ozdinler, PhD at 312-503-2774

-The Stroke Research Program, directed by Dr. Prabhakaran, aims to develop novel biomarkers and treatments, improve access to and delivery of proven stroke treatments, and reduce disability and death from the disease.
+The Stroke Research Program aims to develop novel biomarkers and treatments, improve access to and delivery of proven stroke treatments, and reduce disability and death from the disease.

 Stroke and related cerebrovascular conditions affect approximately nearly 1,000,000 patients each year in the United States and is the 5th leading cause of death.
 Though mortality has declined with improved acute treatment and stroke centers of excellence, disability from stroke remains a major health care problem with annual costs exceeding $70 billion per year and expected to rise with an aging population in the coming decades.